List of The League of Gentlemen characters: Les McQueen

 Les McQueen (Gatiss) is former rhythm-guitar player for 1970s glam rock band Crème Brûlée (and still has plenty of copies of two of their albums: Just Desserts and Another Helping).
 He now works in the hospital laundry, longing for the old days when he would "walk into a Royston Vasey urinal and heads would turn".
 He constantly bothers other aspiring musicians he meets, boring them with tales of a now outdated and unfashionable music era.
 When they politely (or in some cases impolitely) ask him to leave them alone, he does so, stating sadly (as if he is trying to convince himself of it, rather than convince whoever he is talking to): "It's a shit business; I'm glad I'm out of it."

 McQueen is one of the more "normal" inhabitants of Royston Vasey (when compared to other much more bizarre characters such as Tubbs, Edward and Papa Lazarou), as well as one of the more tragic characters.
-As a result, he evoked genuine sympathy from the audience.
-However, despite this, he is never given anything close to mercy by the writers, with things getting progressively worse for him.
-In his final appearance in Series 2 he is conned out of his redundancy package (which he was going to use to open a bar abroad) by the lead singer of Creme Brulée, in the hopes of reuniting the band.
-In the commentary on the DVD, the writers mention an alternative ending where the reunion actually happens and the band is a success.
+In his final appearance in Series 2 he is conned out of his redundancy package (which he was going to use to open a bar abroad) by the lead singer of Crème Brûlée, in the hopes of reuniting the band.
+In the commentary on the DVD, the writers mention an alternative ending where the reunion actually happens, and the band is a success.
 He makes a brief cameo appearance in Series 3 as the MC for the Little Miss Elegance Beauty Pageant.